GabeBai/rustassure/src/python/README.md

 ### Dependencies

+1. Run `git submodule update --init --recursive`.
+Inside `src/SVF` execute `./build.sh` and then inside `Release-Build` invoke `sudo make install`.

+2. Install `rust` using `rustup`.
+Then, downgrade to version 1.64.0 which uses LLVM 14 backend, which we use.

+		`rustup install 1.64.0`
+		`rustup default 1.64.0`

-1. Please clone `git@github.com:taptipalit/typedefextractor.git` and build it.
+3. Please clone `git@github.com:taptipalit/typedefextractor.git` and build it.
 Make sure it builds the `clang` project.

-2. Add the build directory to your `$PATH`.
+4. Add the build directory to your `$PATH`.
 Make sure you can run `unused-typedef-extractor <src-dir>` from the terminal.

-3. Make sure you have `universal-ctags` installed.
+5. Make sure you have `universal-ctags` installed.

 `sudo apt purge ctags && sudo apt install universal-ctags`.

-4. Make sure you have a GPT key stored in the environment variable `$OPENAI_KEY`.
+6. Make sure you have a GPT key stored in the environment variable `$OPENAI_KEY`.

-5. Install the Python modules `openai` and `tiktoken` using `pip3`.
+7. Install the Python modules `openai` and `tiktoken` using `pip3`.
+By default, it will also invoke the validator.
+So, also install `numpy`, `scipy`, `pygraphviz` and `networkx`.

 NOTE: When pulling, please make sure that you have the latest of the typedefextractor repo too.

 ### Generate the preprocessed files from the source directory